XanaduAI/MrMustard/mrmustard/README.md

-# Contributing to MrMustard
-Write tests for any new functionality.

 # Structure of MrMustard
 MrMustard is split into four components: the concrete classes, the abstract classes, the plugins and the backends.
 We also have a utils module, which we plan to deprecate.

+Important: always write new tests if you are adding new functionality.

 ## 1. Abstract base classes
 Abstract base classes cannot be instantiated, as they are abstract.